bruceharrison1984/chronos-ami/README.md

 - AWSCLI
 - Default VPC in AWS
   - Not having a default VPC will prevent the build instance from launching
+- Must run as a t3.* instace type due to ENI being enabled

 ## Usage
 ```sh